|Best for drawing||Apple iPad Pro 12.9 inch (5th Generation)||SEE IT||

 Tablets have come a long way in the last decade.
 While portable touchscreen devices have been prototyped and produced since the 1970s, and they even enjoyed the spotlight when Type-A personalities made the PalmPilot the handheld PC du jour in the late ’90s, the tablet computer really caught on in 2010 with the introduction of the iPad.
 Sure, Android was there first, but Apple defined the category, and in the years since these devices have transitioned from screens just powerful enough to play movies to laptop alternatives with the potential to edit 4K video.
 That doesn’t make an iPad the best tablet for everyone, however.
 With varying sizes, operating systems, storage, and connectivity options, the right tablet can offer you as much access or ease as you like once you identify your priorities.

-- Best tablet overall: Apple iPad Air (4th Generation)
+- Best overall: Apple iPad Air (5th Generation)

-- Best tablet for toddlers: Amazon Fire HD 10 Kids Edition
+- Best for toddlers: Amazon Fire HD 10 Kids Edition

-- Best budget tablet: Lenovo Smart Tab M10 Plus (2nd Gen)
+- Best budget: Lenovo Smart Tab M10 Plus (2nd Gen)